Articles

 Wholesale apps on Shopify range from free (very limited) to paid tiers with full features like net terms and custom pricing.
 The mid-tier pricing shown above is typical for a bakery that needs customer-specific pricing and payment terms.

-Shopify does offer native B2B features - custom price lists, net terms, company accounts - but only on Shopify Plus, which starts at $2,300/month.
+Shopify does offer native B2B features - custom price lists, net terms, company accounts - but only on Shopify Plus, which starts at $2,500/month.
 That's enterprise pricing for enterprise retailers, not a wholesale bakery with 30 regular customers.

-Shopify prices last verified on Saturday 21 February, 2026.
+Shopify prices last verified on 7 May 2026.

 What Shopify does that we don't